 There are many types of heart and blood vessel diseases.
-Over 82 million Americans have one or more of them.
-Each year more than 813,000 people die from them — that’s over 33 percent of all deaths in the United States!
-Yet many types of heart disease and stroke can be prevented.
+Many of them can be prevented.
 Here are some key steps you can take:

 - Don’t smoke, and avoid second-hand smoke.